Sonny Emory

 Sonny Emory (born December 23, 1962) is an American singer, songwriter, drummer and percussionist.
 Emory is a former member of the band Earth, Wind & Fire.
-He has also worked with artists such as Bruce Hornsby, Steely Dan, Eric Clapton and the B-52's.
+He has also worked with artists such as Bruce Hornsby, Steely Dan, Eric Clapton, Bette Midler and Lee Ritenour.

 Early years

 Sonny Emory is a native of Atlanta, Georgia who received his first drum set at the age of five.
 He attended Frederick Douglass High School.
 He graduated from Georgia State University with a bachelor's degree in Jazz and Classical Performance.
 After graduating, Emory began his career as a professional percussionist.

 Professional career

 At first Emory played the drums on guitarist Bruce Hampton's 1987 album Arkansas and then upon keyboardist Joe Sample's 1987 LP Roles.
-Emory also went on join the band Earth, Wind & Fire during 1987.
+Emory also went on to join the band Earth, Wind & Fire during 1987.
+He played on the band's 1990 album Heritage, 1993 album Millennium and 1997 album In the Name of Love.